Elephants in US zoos? Without breeding, future is uncertain

 “From a population model standpoint, I think there is hope,” he said.

-"My heart grew three sizes just sitting and watching him eat today," he said.

-Meanwhile, the zoo's female elephants — Nolwazi, 28, and her daughter Amahle, 13 — greet each other by crossing trunks and tapping each other's mouths before getting training and health checks inside a cavernous building.
-A zookeeper, standing behind a barrier, gives directions to Amahle, and she follows, turning to each side and allowing her ears and feet to be checked in exchange for chunks of apple and zucchini.

-Some zoos have sent aging elephants to wildlife sanctuaries, including a sprawling habitat about 130 miles (209 kilometers) north of Fresno in San Andreas, California.
-Started by advocates disheartened by the treatment of elephants in the entertainment industry, the Performing Animal Welfare Society has 80 acres (32 hectares) of grassy hillsides where elephants can roam — more than 20 times the roaming space of the Fresno exhibit.
+Some zoos have sent aging elephants to wildlife sanctuaries, including a sprawling habitat about 130 miles north of Fresno in San Andreas, California.
+Started by advocates disheartened by the treatment of elephants in the entertainment industry, the Performing Animal Welfare Society has 80 acres of grassy hillsides where elephants can roam — more than 20 times the roaming space of the Fresno exhibit.

 Ed Stewart, the society’s co-founder, relishes being able to provide elephants with more space than an urban zoo but said that it’s still not enough and ideally the sanctuary wouldn’t exist.